-Where a GLWC living wage standard, or one that fulfills the basic requirements of RSPO-STD-T01-006 V2 ENG 72

-CRITERION GUIDANCE the RSPO-endorsed living wage methodology, has been established in the country or region of operation, this should be used as benchmark.
+Criterion (new) Guidance 6.2 (Continued) Where a GLWC living wage standard, or one that fulfils the basic requirements of the RSPO-endorsed living wage methodology, has been established in the country or region of operation, this should be used as benchmark.
 Where there are industry-established benchmarks of living wage, these can be used as a basis, as long as the elements of the DLW definition or their equivalencies have been considered.
 For Indicator 6.2.7 Temporary/ seasonal activities include loose fruit collection during peak season, construction and sundries.

-6.3 The right of staff and workers, including migrant workers and contract workers, to form associations and bargain collectively with the unit of certification should be respected in accordance with the Employment Act 1955, Industrial Relations Act 1967, Labour Ordinance (including Sabah Labour Ordinance & Sarawak Labour Ordinance), and Trade Unions Acts 1959.
+Criterion (new) Guidance 6.3 The right of staff and workers, including migrant workers and contract workers, to form associations and bargain collectively with the unit of certification should be respected in accordance with the Employment Act 1955, Industrial Relations Act 1967, Labour Ordinance (including Sabah Labour Ordinance & Sarawak Labour Ordinance), and Trade Unions Acts 1959.
 Labour laws and union agreements, or in their absence direct contracts of employment detailing payments and other conditions, should be available in the languages understood by the workers or explained carefully to them by a management official.
 In the Malaysian context, migrant workers are known as Foreign Employees under Section 2 of the Employment Act 1955 (Act 265).
 With regards to permits, visit pass & etc., it is covered under the Immigration Act 1959/1963, and also the Immigration Regulation 1963.

 Collective bargaining is encouraged to include terms and conditions relevant to workers' rights, but also to the workers and families' rights to access health care, education, and where appropriate safety/protection equipment, and could include a clear mechanism of grievances and remedy.

 Foreign workers should be encouraged to join unions.
 Where the right to freedom of association and collective bargaining are restricted under law, the unit of certification publishes a statement that facilitates parallel means of independent and free association and bargaining for all such personnel.

-6.4 Service contracts and supplier agreements refer to those that the unit of certification enters into and has influence over; rather than for agreements that cover services of infrastructure set up, such as telephone or electricity.
+Service contracts and supplier agreements refer to those that the unit of certification enters into and has influence over; rather than for agreements that cover services of infrastructure set up, such as telephone or electricity.

 The unit of certification should clearly define the minimum working age, together with working hours.
 Only workers above the minimum school leaving age in the country or who are at least 15 years old may be employed.
 The minimum age of workers will not be less than stated under national regulations.
 Any hazardous work should not be done by those under 18, as per ILO Convention 138.

 Work in family farms, when the farm is contracted to or provides business to another entity is prohibited.
 Farm work is only accepted when it is for the family's own consumption.

 Child labour is not exacted only by employers, and children do not have to be in an employment relationship with a third-party employer to be in child labour and to suffer its consequences.

 Age verification documents include a government recognised photographic identification document, where available.

-RSPO-STD-T01-006 V2 FN0 Examples of remediation are: procedures to assist underage workers found to be working; to ensure the children are taken out of the work site, parents/guardians
+Examples of remediation are: procedures to assist underage workers found to be working; to ensure the children are taken out of the work site, parents/guardians are informed, medical testing to assess physical and mental health is conducted; and the unit of certification ensures that the children are enrolled in school.